 ‘I was working in the greenhouse, killing all the plants because I cannot keep plants alive’.
 Armed with her radio licence, she helped set up the centre’s first radio shack with the call sign VE3OSC.

 ‘She mentioned to me that one of the things she’s always wanted to do was talk to an astronaut’ Christine Pigeon, the volunteer co-ordinator at the Science Centre told CTV News Toronto.
-It all started with an e-mail, and three months later with the help of ham radio operators and NASA, Moffatt made her connection.”
+It all started with an e-mail, and three months later with the help of ham radio operators and NASA, Moffett made her connection.”

 Congratulations and Thank You!

-Radio Amateurs of Canada would like to congratulate Jean Moffet, VE3WAD, on this significant achievement and thank everyone who was involved with this very special event.
+Radio Amateurs of Canada would like to congratulate Jean Moffett, VE3WAD, on this significant achievement and thank everyone who was involved with this very special event.
 We hope to bring you additional information about this event in a future issue of The Canadian Amateur magazine.